From rags to riches: Indian designer finds sustainable way to create haute couture - ExBulletin

 From rags to riches: Indian designer finds sustainable way to create haute couture

-NEW DELHI, November 4 (Reuters) – An Indian designer is using scraps of discarded fabric to assemble fashionable clothing for men and women as a sustainable alternative to high-end clothing.
+An Indian designer uses scraps of discarded fabric to assemble fashionable clothing for men and women as a sustainable alternative to high-end clothing.

 New Delhi-based Kriti Tula fashion label Doodlage collects scraps of fabric from scrapped factories for minor defects and assembles them to create flowy dresses and sarees, selling them for around $ 100 each.